gm1896/Robofriends-App-Redux/README.md

-# Robofriends using React and Redux
+# Robofriends App using React and Redux

 To run the project: